Menu

 November 2020

-Question: If my team is unable to play a full schedule of games, could we replace the game with local scrimmages?
+QUESTION: If my team is unable to play a full schedule of games, could we replace the game with local scrimmages?
 And, do scrimmages have to be in the beginning of the season?

-Answer: Currently, basketball is allowed 24 games and 1 scrimmage.
+ANSWER: Currently, basketball is allowed 24 games and 1 scrimmage.
 Games can be “traded” for scrimmages.
 In other words, if you are unable/prefer not to fill the 24 game maximum on your schedule, you may replace games with scrimmages.
 A scrimmage may be played at any time during the WIAA basketball season (regular season or WIAA Tournament Series) provided:

 • Three different days of practice have elapsed